pabsan-0/image-clustering/README.md

 Simple K-means clustering of VGG-16 featurized images.

+## Requirements

+- Install through pip: `$ pip3 install requirements.txt`
+- The following are also needed, yet commented out in the requirements file not to mess with your versions:
+    - Pytorch
+    - Opencv

 ## Usage

-- Install requirements and run:
+- Run featurization & clustering with:
 ```
-$ pip3 install requirements.txt
 $ python3 main.py --n-clusters 5 --no-use-cache samples/*.jpg
 ```
+- An image-cluster preview is stored in `cache/clusters.png`.

-- Find the output in `cache/groups/*.txt`.
+- Find the output in `cache/groups/*.txt` as path lists of your files by cluster.
 The you can do some stuff like:
 ```
 # Verify listed items exist
 cat cache/groups/0.txt | xargs ls